iyobo/jollofjs/packages/isvalid/README.md

         "favorite_number": Number
     }

-The above example is really an example of two shortcuts in one - the object and the `Number` type shortcut.
+The above example is really an example of two shortcuts in one - the `Object` and the `Number` type shortcut.
 The above example would look like the one below, if shortcuts had not been used.

     {
         type: Object,